Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 |271| The job was killed because it _ran out_ of **walltime** |

 <br>
+### Still need help?

+Log a ticket!

+Connect to Sydney University's Service Managment Portal: https://sydneyuni.service-now.com/sm

+Click on **"Submit a Request"**

+Navigate to the **"High Performance Computing Request"**

+**Home > Service Management Request > Something Else > High Performance Computing Request**

+These requests go straight to the Artemis Service Management team.
+You can request help installing software, compiling code, and anything else.
+Also, if you think something weird is happening with Artemis log a ticket - these fault reports will help us diagnose what is happening and improve the Artemis service!

 ### Artemis is NOT backed up!

 Artemis is **not** intended to be used as a data store.
 Artemis is not backed up, and has limited space.
 Any data you have finished working with should be transferred to your **_RCOS_** space.